vfiftyfive/use-cases/mongodb/README.md

 kubectl apply -f mongodb-config.yaml
 ```

-Check that the cluster is deploying:
+Check that the cluster is running:
 ```
 kubectl get pods -w
 ```